Rose-Rocketry/NASA-USLI-2023-Electrical-Payload/datalogger/README.md

 # Datalogger
-Simple data logger for subscale rocket
+Simple data logger for the subscale rocket.